OmShah-117/Deep-Learning/EV Battery Thermal Runaway Risk Predictor/ReadMe.md

-# 🔋 EV Battery Thermal Runaway Risk Predictor.
+# 🔋 EV Battery Thermal Runaway Risk Predictor

 A machine learning–powered web application that predicts the **risk and probability of thermal runaway in EV batteries** based on real-time battery parameters.
 Built with a focus on **safety analytics**, **explainability**, and **practical deployment** using Streamlit.